slakpi/piwx/README.md

     % make
     % sudo make install

-To build with support for WS2811 LED strips, add the LED option to the CMake
-command:

-    -DWITH_LED_SUPPORT=ON

 LED support requires the `ws2811` library listed above.
+If the `ws2811` library is available on the system, PiWx will build with LED support enabled.

 Configuration
 -------------